cosminadrianpopescu/vim-sql-workbench/README.md

 Also, if you are on Windows, you have to set the `g:sw_tmp` value in your `vimrc`.
 The default value is `/tmp`.

-The communication with the DBMS is made through the `sqlwbserver` script, that you can find in the `resources` folder of the plugin.
+The communication with the DBMS is made through the `sqlwbserver.py` script, that you can find in the `resources/py` folder of the plugin.
 This is a `python` script (hence the need to have `python` installed on the machine) and it will spawn a `sqlwbconsole` instance in memory and then open a port on which will listen for requests.
 After this, whenever you want to send a command to the